HMS Sultan (1956 shore establishment): Cancelled closure

 A Better Defence Estate, published in November 2016, indicated that the Ministry of Defence intended on disposing of HMS Sultan by 2026.
 It was proposed that Submarine Engineer Training would move to HM Naval Base Clyde in 2024, Mechanical Engineering Training to HMS Collingwood in 2025 and the Admiralty Interview Board to HM Naval Base Portsmouth in 2026.
 In March 2019, the Ministry of Defence announced that closure would be delayed to 2029 at the earliest.

 However, in December 2022, the Ministry of Defence announced that the closure had been reversed and HMS Sultan was to remain open.
 An MOD spokesperson said: "We can confirm that we are retaining HMS Sultan for which we have an enduring requirement."

+Command of HMS Sultan and the Defence School of Marine Engineering were transferred from the Defence College of Technical Training, under the Royal Air Force's No. 22 Group, to the Royal Navy in November 2024.
+On transfer to the navy, the school was renamed the Marine Engineering Training Group.
+The Royal Naval Air Engineering and Survival School, remained under the control of the college.